 Rarest Personality Type

-Again, according to the MBTI institute, the INFJ personality type is the world’s rarest personality type.
+Again, according to the 16 Personalities institute, the INFJ personality type is the world’s rarest personality type.
 This makes sense as this type has Introverted, Intuitive, Feeling and Judging preferences — which makes them quiet and sheltered people, that are very much in tune with people’s feelings.
 If a person has this combination of preferences, it’s easy to understand why they would prefer to blend in with their environment, rather than stand out, as they are an introvert.
 There might be more people that share the INFJ personality traits out there – they just may not like to make themselves known to the world.

 Rarest Male Personality Type